Introduction to Our Resources

 Library staff cannot conduct extensive research, provide responses that require interpretation of texts, locate missing people, or provide criss-cross directory service.

 Agency staff will make every reasonable effort to respond to requests for research information as quickly and thoroughly as possible.

 What we can do for you:

-- Assist in locating and using resources related to your legal research topic.
+- Assist in locating and using resources related to your research topic.

-- Provide links to authoritative web-based resources on current legal topics.
+- Provide links to authoritative web-based resources on current topics.

 - Suggest appropriate government agencies or other organizations as sources of additional information.